forem/forem/docs/creators/readme.md

 ---
-title: Creators Guide
+title: Forem Creators Guide
 items:
-  - setting-up.md
+  - configure-forem.md
 ---

-# Creators Guide
+# Forem Creators Guide

 This document contains basic instructions for new Forem creators.
 It's a work in-progress, but will provide Forem Creators with a guide on how to best make use of the tools and features available to them.